There is nothing that does not flow forth from the Dharma Realm,

 The Administration Building

-When visitors arrive at the City of Ten Thousand Buddhas, they must first come to the Main Office in the Administration Building to register so that arrangements can be made for them.
+When visitors arrive at the city of 10 000 buddhas, they must first come to the Main Office in the Administration Building to register so that arrangements can be made for them.
 The Administration Building has an Exhibition Room and a Book and Gift Shop.
 The Exhibition Room displays photos from Dharma Realm Buddhist Association’s thirty-year history of Dharma propagation, as well as photos and pictures of the Venerable Master Hua’s life.
 Most precious are several samples of the Venerable Master’s calligraphy.

 Aside from Buddhist souvenirs, the Book and Gift Shop primarily sells translations of the Venerable Master Hua’s Dharma talks and lectures on Sutras published by the Dharma Realm Buddhist Association, the Buddhist Text Translation Society, and the Dharma Realm Buddhist University.
 There are bilingual (Chinese/English) publications as well as volumes in Chinese, English, Vietnamese, or other languages.
 There are also tapes of the Venerable Master’s lectures in Chinese, with or without English translation, as well as tapes containing only English or Cantonese translations.
 There are also issues of the The Buddhist Monthly—Vajra Bodhi Sea, which is in its twenty-sixth year.
 Aside from propagating the Buddha’s teachings these publications serve to further the cultural exchange between East and West.